openmobilehub/omh-maps/README.md

 All pull request is welcome, just make sure that every work is linked to an issue on this repository so everyone can track it.
 For more information check [CONTRIBUTING](https://github.com/openmobilehub/omh-maps/blob/release/1.0/CONTRIBUTING.md).

-**Disclaimer:** This is a tool in development, it could change some implementation details in the future.
+**Disclaimer:** This client library is currently undergoing development, and there may be future modifications to specific implementation details.